 Texas Wine and Grape Growers Association’s Commitment to COVID Health and Safety During the 2022 Annual Conference & Trade Show

 Providing a safe environment for all 2022 TWGGA Annual Conference & Trade Show participants remains a top priority as we continue to navigate the ongoing pandemic.
-No in-person gathering during the pandemic is without risk, and although health and safety requirements do not guarantee safety, it is part of the overall safety plan for protecting TWGGA members and attendees.
+No in-person gathering during the pandemic is without risk, and although health and safety requirements do not guarantee safety, they are part of the overall safety plan for protecting YOU!

 The Texas Wine and Grape Growers Association (TWGGA) is committed to providing the safest possible environment for all our participants and will follow the most current COVID-19 governmental health and safety requirements.

 Because the environment and disease continue to change rapidly, TWGGA will publish online the final policies, procedures, and protocols by February 11, 2022.
 However, please be aware that during the event, policies, procedures, and protocols are subject to change based on the local governmental and/or hotel requirements, whichever are most stringent.

 What Is TWGGA Committed to Doing to Ensure Your Health and Safety During the Event?

 TWGGA is committed to providing our participants notice of efforts in advance regarding on-site health and safety guidelines.
 Currently, the 2022 Annual Conference & Trade Show will: